sigasi/sigasi_insights/manual/projectsetup.md

 # Introduction {: #project-intro}

-Your work with Sigasi typically is organized as a *project*.
+Your work with Sigasi Studio typically is organized as a *project*.
 A project is a collection of VHDL or Verilog files that belong together.
-Sigasi understands the HDL units defined in the files, and the relationships between them.
+Sigasi Studio understands the HDL units defined in the files, and the relationships between them.